 The cable industry has seen a major shakeup in recent years, with a series of "mega mergers" redefining competitive boundaries, Internet speeds, and channel lineups.
-Two of the biggest players are Spectrum and XFINITY by Comcast, each of which has grown significantly larger in size and scale over the past half-decade.
-Though the companies are similar in the packages and features they offer to consumers, there are some key differences that prospective Spectrum or XFINITY customers need to know about before they opt for either company's bundles and hardware.
+Two of the biggest players are Spectrum and Xfinity from Comcast, each of which has grown significantly larger in size and scale over the past half-decade.
+Though the companies are similar in the packages and features they offer to consumers, there are some key differences that prospective Spectrum or Xfinity customers need to know about before they opt for either company's bundles and hardware.
 Keeping an eye on the fine print, the customizability of each package, and the technological features supported by each company, will make it easier to enjoy a long-term, more rewarding relationship with either of these major cable providers.

 Internet Speed: There is a Clear Winner Among the Two Companies

 Spectrum, until the merger with Time Warner Cable to become Charter, was known as a relatively small and regional cable provider with limited access to high-speed infrastructure.
 As a result, it hasn't been able to offer the fastest speeds in the industry to most of its customers across the country.
 With its recent consolidation of Bright House Networks and Time Warner Cable, however, that is going to change.
 Until it does, Spectrum service offers speeds of either 60 megabits per second or 100 megabits per second.
-These speeds are suitably fast in an era of high-speed streaming and multi-device households, but they still don't measure up to XFINITY's options.
+These speeds are suitably fast in an era of high-speed streaming and multi-device households, but they still don't measure up to Xfinity's options.

-Channels Offered: A Tight Race Between Spectrum and XFINITY
+Channels Offered: A Tight Race Between Spectrum and Xfinity

 In the modern era of cable packages, channel lineups are virtually the same between every major operator.
 Only a few exceptions exist, the most notable of which is Verizon Fios' refusal to carry NBCUniversal's The Weather Channel due to its claims of an inflated cost and relatively sparse, weather-related content throughout the day.
-No such disputes exist at XFINITY and Spectrum, and that’s good news for customers.
+No such disputes exist at Xfinity and Spectrum, and that’s good news for customers.

 Perhaps the biggest differentiator between the companies, at least in terms of channels, is the price tiers associated with certain premium networks.
-The base tier at Spectrum includes all of the most popular broadcast and cable networks, while XFINITY's base package offers only a random assortment of cable channels and leaves many others out.
-While the mid-tier package at Spectrum offers customers HBO and Showtime, the mid-tier package at XFINITY includes no movie channels at all.
-This means that most customers can save quite significantly on their channel bundle by choosing Spectrum over XFINITY.
+The base tier at Spectrum includes all of the most popular broadcast and cable networks, while Xfinity's base package offers only a random assortment of cable channels and leaves many others out.
+While the mid-tier package at Spectrum offers customers HBO and Showtime, the mid-tier package at Xfinity includes no movie channels at all.
+This means that most customers can save quite significantly on their channel bundle by choosing Spectrum over Xfinity.
 Still, the race between these two companies remains something of a tie in terms of pure channel availability across various tiers.

-XFINITY in recent years has sought to define itself as more than a cable or media company.
+Xfinity in recent years has sought to define itself as more than a cable or media company.
 Indeed, the company is currently building a massive new tower next to its Philadelphia headquarters that will house only technology and engineering-related jobs.
 In recent years, the company has worked hard to bring its own, custom set top box to market in the Comcast X1 system.
 The X1 box, which features a voice-activated interface and Netflix integration, is leaps and bounds ahead of anything that Charter Spectrum can offer.
 The company is also the largest provider of open-access, Wi-Fi hotspots in the nation, is working on launching its own mobile subsidiary for wireless data, voice, and text communication, and is the industry leader in deploying next-generation DOCSIS 3.1 broadband services.

 Spectrum, by contrast, still has the mark of a much smaller cable company when it comes to features.
 The company's set top box is not developed in-house.
 Instead, it's developed in partnership with Arris, who also provides the company's modems and routers to customers.
-While Spectrum is compatible with more "TV Anywhere" apps on mobile devices and streaming boxes, the company lags behind in adoption of DOCSIS 3.1 technology when compared to Comcast's XFINITY service.
+While Spectrum is compatible with more "TV Anywhere" apps on mobile devices and streaming boxes, the company lags behind in adoption of DOCSIS 3.1 technology when compared to Comcast's Xfinity service.
 Charter once had plans to compete in the mobile space as well, but decided to get out of that industry.
-This is a competitive opening that XFINITY looks to seize in the years ahead.
-For these reasons, XFINITY by Comcast is the leader on features in today's marketplace.
+This is a competitive opening that Xfinity looks to seize in the years ahead.
+For these reasons, Xfinity from Comcast is the leader on features in today's marketplace.
 There is no more high-tech, high-speed viewing solution among cable companies.

 When it Comes to Price, Everything is Local

 Customer support from cable companies has often been described as a "race to the bottom,” largely due to a desire to keep the cost of customer support low.
 This means customers often suffer from limited customer support hours, outsourced customer service agents, or other difficulties when seeking a resolution to common problems.
-These practices are common for customers of both Spectrum and XFINITY.
+These practices are common for customers of both Spectrum and Xfinity.

 It's safe to say that must cable subscribers don't choose their provider because of its sterling customer service reputation.
 Even so, there's a clear winner here: Spectrum.
 The company's smaller size, and its desire to be a strong competitor in the markets its services, have caused it to focus a bit more strongly on the customer experience than Comcast has had to do in the last several decades.
-As a result, Spectrum customers are more likely to have their issues resolved the first time, without incident, than are their XFINITY counterparts.
+As a result, Spectrum customers are more likely to have their issues resolved the first time, without incident, than are their Xfinity counterparts.

 Wirefly Is America's Most Trusted Source For All Cell Phones, Plans, TV, and Internet Deals